dr-daisuke-urano/PlantHyperspectralSVD/README.md

 '''
 Step 2-1: SVD Transformation
 Perform Singular Value Decomposition (SVD) transformation and save the first four SVD components.
-In Krishnamoorthi S (2024), the central and peripheral regions of CNT, 0xFe, 0xP and 0xN were utilized.
 '''

 # Concatenate the peripheral and central spectral regions